Home » Bee Farm Blog » Honey » Build a DIY Honey Warming Cabinet

 I also needed a light fixture and I already had a porcelain one on-hand.
 It mounts to the metal wall box and will enclose the wiring.
 It will also serve a a place to mount my lights.

 I used an adapter that allowed me to use 2 bulbs at one time.
 This is not necessary but I had one and chose to try it.
+Yes, I use incandescent light bulb in this honey warming cabinet-because they generate heat.

 If you choose to not use them, or they become unavailable, there are other heat options.
-And some of those include thermostats.
+And some of those already include thermostats.

 Now, I needed a way to control my heat source.
 I do not want the honey inside to become over heated.
-I used to raise a lot of chickens.
+Going through some things in the barn, I found a wafer thermostat (used for chicks)!

+While not fancy, it will do the job and is easy to adjust.
 There is no programming involved, you just turn the screw to adjust.
 As the temperature rises, the wafer expands and cuts off the electric current to the lights.

 I wanted my thermostat to be on the opposite side of the heat source and just a bit higher up so I would have to mount it on the foam insulation used to create a box big enough for my jars.